Myth: The Career Center is only for seniors.

 How it’s Done: Encourage your student to connect with us early and often.
 Students who start their career planning early will be more prepared and confident as they progress towards graduation.
-Learn about the Compass program for freshmen and sophomores.
+Learn about getting started and the MACE program for freshmen and sophomores.

 Myth: The Career Center is only for business students and business employers.

 Busted: The Career Center serves students in all majors, and provides programs designed for specific majors or groups of majors.

 How It’s Done: The Career Center has staff liaisons for First and Second Year Students; Internships; Education; Government, Nonprofit, International; Science; Social Science; Arts; and Business.
 Your student can schedule an appointment with a specific staff member.
 Learn about liaison programs in the Career Center’s calendar of events.